-Korea's Park Ji-Sung became an instant hero after controlling a 30-yard pass on his chest, hooking the ball over Sérgio Conceiçao and striking a half-volley through Vítor Baía's legs to score against nine men after Joao Pinto and Beto had been sent off, sending those inside and outside the ground into raptures.
+Korea's Park Ji-Sung had become an instant hero after controlling a 30-yard pass on his chest, hooking the ball over Sergio Conceicao and striking a half-volley through Vitor Baia's legs to score against the nine-man Portuguese after Joao Pinto and Beto had been sent off, sending those inside and outside the ground into raptures.

 In the knockout stages, England eased past the in-form Danes in the rain of Niigata thanks to goals from Michael Owen, Rio Ferdinand and Emile Heskey, raising a nation's already inflated expectations, while Germany quietly stumbled past Paraguay, and Brazil were indebted to keeper Marcos in seeing off a spirited challenge from Belgium.

-Even extra-time was not enough to separate Spain and Ireland as penalties reared their unwanted head for the first time.
-Ian Harte had missed a spot-kick in normal time and Robbie Keane converted another, so it was with mixed feelings that McCarthy's men approached the shoot out.
+Even extra-time was not enough to separate Spain and Ireland as penalties reared their head for the first time.
+Ian Harte had missed a spot-kick in normal time and Robbie Keane converted another, so it was with mixed feelings that McCarthy's men approached the shootout.
 Iker Casillas saved twice and Matt Holland hit the bar to end a brave Irish adventure.

-The Italians did not take defeat with good grace and Perugia, Ahn's Italian employers, through colourful chief Luciano Gaucci, sacked him immediately for his act of treason, saying: "That gentleman will never set foot in Perugia again.
+The Italians did not take defeat with good grace and Perugia, Ahn's Italian employers, through colourful chief Luciano Gaucci, announced that he would sack him immediately for his act of treason, saying: "That gentleman will never set foot in Perugia again.
 He was a phenomenon only against Italy.
 I have no intention of paying a salary to someone who has ruined Italian football."

-Spain, their quarter-final opponents, had two 'goals' chalked off, one for a debatable offside call, the second denying the Iberians a golden-goal winner after an assistant referee wrongly flagged that the ball had gone out of play before Joaquin crossed for Fernando Morientes to head home.
+Spain, their quarterfinal opponents, had two “goals” chalked off, one for a debatable offside call, the second denying La Roja a golden-goal winner after an assistant referee wrongly flagged that the ball had gone out of play before Joaquin crossed for Fernando Morientes to head home.
 Penalties were needed to settle the game and, after Lee Woon-Jae had saved Joaquin's spot-kick, it fell, appropriately, to South Korea's captain and most capped player, Hong Myung-Bo, to convert the winning penalty.
-South Korea thus became the first Asian side to make the semi-finals and added fuel to the fire of both Korean street parties and calls for reform of the method of picking match officials.
+South Korea thus became the first Asian side to make the semifinals and added fuel to the fire of both Korean street parties and calls for reform of the method of picking match officials.

-A policy of inclusion of officials from the breadth of FIFA's family meant Moreno (Ecuador), the referee from the Spanish game, Gamal Ghandour (Egypt) and Peter Prendergast (Jamaica), who had missed a legitimate Belgian goal in their match against Brazil, were selected ahead of mainly European whistle-blowers with more match experience.
+A policy of inclusion of officials from the breadth of FIFA's family meant Moreno (Ecuador), the referee from the Spain game, Gamal Ghandour (Egypt) and Peter Prendergast (Jamaica), who had missed a legitimate Belgian goal in their match against Brazil, were selected ahead of mainly European referees with more match experience.
 Such a policy was scrapped for Germany 2006.

-Korea's fairytale came to an end at the hands of the Germans, who paid heavily for their 1-0 semi-final victory by losing Michael Ballack to an accumulation of yellow cards.
-A professional foul when South Korea looked to be building towards goal was a selfless act but one that put his side at a huge disadvantage in the final against Brazil, victors over Turkey by the same scoreline in the other semi-final.
+Korea's fairytale came to an end at the hands of the Germans, who paid heavily for their 1-0 semifinal victory by losing Michael Ballack to an accumulation of yellow cards.
+A professional foul when South Korea looked to be building towards goal was a selfless act but one that put his side at a huge disadvantage in the final against Brazil, who had been victors over Turkey by the same scoreline in the other semifinal.

-Brazil took the honours but the people of Japan and South Korea won the plaudits for the warmth of their welcome and the flawless way they conducted their responsibilities with the eyes of the world trained upon them - and for providing some breathtaking excitement and colour both on and off the field.
+Brazil took the honours while the people of Japan and South Korea won the plaudits for the warmth of their welcome and the flawless way they conducted their responsibilities with the eyes of the world trained upon them -- and for providing some breathtaking excitement and colour both on and off the field.